sharmaDeepti369/twiiter_feeds_stream/README.md

 * On Browser run 'hhtp://localhost:3000'

-* If records are already present in DB they will appear else ther will appear in one minute after streaming.
+* If records are already present in DB they will appear else ther will appear in one minute after streaming and append to page.